intensiongmbh/helm-charts/README.md

 ## Post install jobs

 This chart offers the possibility to define jobs that run after the installation.
 To enforce that it runs after the pod is ready, either use the `--wait` option from `helm install` or define a init container that waits for pod to be ready.

+## Supported versions

+This chart supports Keycloak version >= 17.0.0 using the Quarkus distribution.